arunj123/longan_nano/prj_usb_composite/README.md

-Of course.
-Here is a comprehensive README file for your project, detailing its features, setup, usage, and the technical concepts involved.
-You can save this as `README.md` in the root of your project directory.

----

 # Longan Nano - Composite USB HID & MSC Device

 This project transforms the Sipeed Longan Nano (GD32VF103) board into a powerful, multi-function composite USB device.
 It serves as an excellent example of advanced USB development, interrupt handling, and hardware interfacing on the RISC-V platform.